ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 The terminal index also reduced parser-cached opencode outline user CPU from an average 1.233 seconds to 1.172 seconds—about **5.0%**—but increased application RSS by **5.88 MiB**.
+(Readers cross-checking the [overview post](tree-sitter-rust-rewrite.md) may notice 1.233 s appears in its results table as the C build's outline CPU.
+That is a coincidence, not a
+mislabel: the pre-index Rust build happened to match the C build's outline time to the millisecond.)
+A 1.42% parser-gate gain surfacing as a 5.0% application-CPU reduction is less strange than it looks.
+The parser-cached outline profile had shown the action interpreter as the largest single block left—**17.5%** of exclusive CPU once parser reuse removed `set_language`—and the terminal index removes exactly the compressed-row scans that block spends its time in. opencode's real files hammer that dispatch path far harder than the gate's fixtures do; in the gate itself, even the TypeScript fixtures gained only 0.86%.
 The generated language ABI and checked-in parser sources remained unchanged; the opaque parser owned the projection.

 That last detail matters.
 A benchmark-corpus-specific cache learns recent